 For facial images captured as SAP 42 or 52, the subject’s hair color shall be entered.
 One or two attribute codes may be selected.
 It is impractical for operators in the field to record hair color for the subjects that they image.
 Therefore, it is recommended that the code ‘XXX’ for ‘Unknown or unspecified’ be automatically entered.

-9t9
+The possible values for PAS (Photo acquisition source) – which is mandatory for SAPs 42 and 52 – are listed in Table 9 If a video is captured and a frame extracted later from it to transmit, then TYPE20 is selected.
+ANALOG VIDEO and DIGITAL VIDEO are selected only if the original video is not included in a type-20 record.
+If a ‘freeze frame’ is captured at the time of recording, it is entered as a static photograph from a digital still-image camera.
+The codes ‘DIGITAL CAMERA’ and ‘DIGITAL VIDEO’ should be able to be added automatically into the field since the source of the data is known.
+This should require no manual intervention on the part of the operator.

+Table 9